spirosoik/PresentationEESTEC/README.md

 # Presentation for EESTEC - Part 2

-This repository was demonstrated for Electrical Engineering Students' European Association at Patra's University.
+This repository was demonstrated for [Electrical Engineering Students' European Association - EESTEC](https://eestec.net/) at Patra's University.
 You can find the presentation [here](http://prezi.com/priswjdtsqj5/?utm_campaign=share&utm_medium=copy&rc=ex0share)

 The application is a simple client of iTunes REST API.